Ssekyene/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints the absolute path name of the current working directory Display the contents list of your current directory script that changes the working directory to the user’s home directory Display current directory contents in a long format
+- Prints the absolute path name of the current working directory

+- Displays the content's list of your current directory

+- Changes the working directory to the user’s home directory

+- Displays current directory contents in a long format